 What is the scope of your research?
 What questions are you trying to answer?

-:
+Matjaž Rantaša: Our research aims to determine the elemental composition of different food samples, using different spectroscopic devices to, for example, control the quality of food samples.

 What are the most recent developments in your field of research?

-Enter author name:
+Enter author name: /

 What technologies are currently used to advance research in your field?

-:
+Matjaž Finšgar: Besides ICP-MS, our laboratory can also perform elemental analysis of digested food samples with inductively coupled plasma optical emission spectroscopy (ICP-OES), graphite furnace atomic absorption spectroscopy (GFAAS), and ion chromatography (IC).
+We can also perform XPS and ToF-SIMS analyses for the solid samples.

 What are the current experimental challenges?

-:
+David Majer: Current experimental challenges that we face are mostly in the sample preparation process.
+Our goal is to improve the sample throughput and to optimize the cleaning procedure to minimize any carryover of the sample.

 What significant findings have you established in your field?

-Enter author name:
+Enter author name: /

 What research gap are you addressing with your protocol?

-Enter author name:
+Enter author name: /

 What advantage does your protocol offer compared to other techniques?

-Enter author name:
+Enter author name: /

 How will your findings advance research in your field?

-:
+Matjaž Rantaša: The information in the article is about sample homogenization, acid digestion, and elemental analysis to better understand critical procedures for sample preparation and subsequent analysis as we highlight important steps, suggestions, and limitations of the entire process.

 What new scientific questions have your results paved the way for?

-Enter author name:
+Enter author name: /

 What research questions will your laboratory focus on in the future?

-:
+David Majer: We will focus on the optimization of the entire process for samples such as vegetables, wines, ice creams, e-liquids, and in the future even inorganic samples which require different sample preparation techniques.

 Videographer: Obtain headshots for all authors.